Flat Holography & Holographic Renormalization: Scalar Field

 where $f$ is a polynomial.
 For example, when the operator has dimension $\frac{d}{2} + 1 < \Delta < \frac{d}{2} +2$, the only divergences are the two shown in \eqref{eq:AdSbareOnShellaction} and the appropriate $f$ is\footnote{Depending on $\Delta$, $f$ may include higher powers of $\Box_\gamma$.
 Terms like $(-\Box_\gamma)^n \log(-\Box_\gamma)$ appear when $\Delta = \frac{d}{2} + n$ with $n \in \mathbb{N}$; these terms can be split into a local part and a finite order nonlocal piece in $\Box_\gamma$, which is then omitted from the counterterms. }

-Among the various ways to determine $f$, perhaps the most insightful is to recast the problem as an asymptotic Hamilton--Jacobi equation with the flow along the holographic direction $r$.
+Among the various ways to determine $f$, perhaps the most insightful is to recast the problem as an asymptotic Hamilton-Jacobi equation with the flow along the holographic direction $r$.
 It is important to stress that in order to preserve covariance formally, the $r$ dependence has been traded for the covariant object $\Box_\gamma$.
 For details see \cite{Papadimitriou:2010as}.
-Another observation to keep in mind is that the function $f(\Box_\gamma)$ is \emph{non--local} in its argument.
-Only when truncating its expansion in powers of $\Box_\gamma$ (namely $r$), we get a manifestly local expression, as for example \eqref{eq:example_f}.
+Another observation to keep in mind is that the function $f(\Box_\gamma)$ gives rise, in general, to a non-local counterterm in \eqref{eq:AdSAnsatzCountertermAction}.
+Only when truncating its expansion in powers of $\Box_\gamma$ (namely $r$), as for example in \eqref{eq:example_f}, we get a manifestly local counterterm.